Kostroma: Under the Romanovs

 A wooden house of Mikhail Romanov is still preserved in the monastery.
 There are also several old wooden structures transported to the monastery walls from distant districts of the Kostroma Oblast.

 In 1773, Kostroma was devastated by a great fire.
 Afterwards the city was rebuilt with streets radiating from a single focal point near the river.
 They say that Catherine the Great dropped her fan on the city map, and told the architects to follow her design.
 One of the best preserved examples of the 18th century town planning, Kostroma retains some elegant structures in a "provincial neoclassical" style.
 These include a governor's palace, a fire tower, a rotunda on the Volga embankment, and an arcaded central market with a merchant church in the center.

 During and after the Russian Revolution

 The First Workers' Socialist Club based in Kostroma was one of the best documented workers' clubs run by Proletkult.
 Organised around the principle of a "public hearth" (obshchestvennyi ochag) this club combined both practical support for workers in need of accommodation, food or furniture, as well as providing a focus for popular education.

-Recent history
+Nuclear power referendum

 The Nuclear Power Referendum was arranged in 1990 in the Kostroma area.
 90% of the voting population were against nuclear power in the area.
+A Kostroma Nuclear Power Plant has been proposed.